 Looking for a new lunch idea?
-This hearty veggie sandwich is piled high with flavourful veggies and thinly sliced cheese.
-It’s seriously filling, incredibly delicious and made in minutes.
+This hearty veggie sandwich is piled high with flavourful veggies and sliced cheese.
+It’s seriously filling, incredibly delicious, and made in minutes.
 Mix up your lunch routine and make your belly happy!

-So happy to be sharing this veggie sandwich with you guys!
+So happy to be sharing this veggie sandwich with you all!

-If you’re trying to incorporate more veggie based meals in your diet, you gotta give this sammie a try!
+If you’re trying to incorporate more veggie-based meals into your diet, you gotta give this sandwich a try!

-Ever since this past fall, hubby and I have been enjoying a whole lotta vegetarian and vegan meals.
+Ever since this past fall, hubby and I have been enjoying a whole lotta veggie-based meals.

 And one of our absolute favourite things is this sandwich.